Dropshipping is a popular business model that enables entrepreneurs to sell products without owning inventory.

 Not being able to advertise these products on Facebook is not the only reason you shouldn't add these products to your dropshipping store.

-Another reason is that people can get disappointed in you and your store is if they expect the product to be real, in this case from Nike, and to then later find out that the product was a counterfeit.
+Another reason is that people can get disappointed in you and your store if they expect the product to be real, in this case from Nike, only to then later find out that the product was a counterfeit.